-The main implications of these changes are intended to control payday loans Houston.
-Specifically, payday loan companies in Houston are supposed to register with the city of Houston each year.
+The main implications of these changes seek to control installment and payday loans in Houston Texas.
+Online payday loan companies in Houston must register with the city of Houston each year.
 This takes us back to consumer protections that were unveiled a few years ago in Houston.
 This measure is not specific to the city of Houston.
 It works in concert with other cities throughout Texas like Dallas and San Antonio.
-This regulation is intended to control the lenders that provide loans within the city of Houston.
+This regulation will control the lenders that provide loans within the city of Houston.
 If a lender wants to provide loans they must register.
-Other high-level regulations include the fact that payday loans in Houston are limited to a certain percentage of the applicants’ monthly income.
-Lastly, someone who takes out a payday loan in Houston TX can only rollover that loan three times.
+Other high-level regulations include payday loans with a limit of the applicants’ monthly income.
+Someone who takes out an online advance in Houston TX can only rollover that loan three times.
 This is one of the biggest changes when compared to how the lending framework used to be.
-When someone takes out a payday loan now they must pay off the loan within a specific time period.
-Interestingly, there is no documentation on whether this has been successful or not.
-We have no idea what happens when a consumer can not make the necessary loan payments in time in order to avoid the rollover limit.
+When someone takes out a for a short term financing now they must pay off the online loan.
+This will occur within a specific amount of time.
+There is no documentation on whether this has been successful or not.
+We have no idea what happens when a consumer can not make the necessary installment loan payments.
+This late payment will affect the rollover limit on installment funding.
 Are the payday loans from these consumers sent to collections?
-Are they now hounded by bill collectors when they previously would have had more time to pay off the loan?
+Are they now hounded by bill collectors when they would have had more time to pay off the loan?
 We have no idea.
 The real implications of these changes will only appear over the next few years.
 There are definitely people that can’t pay their payday loans.
-This factors in both online payday loans as well as companies in the greater Houston area.
+This factors in different lending decisions for companies in the greater Houston area.
 We also wonder whether people are actually reporting when issues like this happen.
-Common sense tells us that Houston residents would rather not report payday loan problems like this.
+Common sense tells us that Houston residents would rather not report financial problems like this.

 Are lending changes in Houston here to stay?